tekosulaiman/tekosulaiman.site/content/posts/why-many-it-teams-in-indonesia-lack-awareness-of-padi.md

 summary: An analysis of low awareness of PADI as an SOP in Indonesian IT, its impacts, and recommendations.
 date: 2025-11-12
 category: Analysis
-tags: [PADI, SOP, IT governance, awareness, risk analysis]
+tags: [padi, sop, it-governance, awareness, risk analysis]
 author: Teko Sulaiman
 schema:
   - breadcrumb